eocdb/ocdb-docs/docs/source/ocdb-webui.md

 - __SUBMITTED__: submission contains errors and could not be validated
 - __VALIDATED__: all submission files passed file format check (no errors, warnings allowed)
-- __CANCELLED__: database entries linked to this submission have been canceled from the Database
+- __CANCELLED__: database entries linked to this submission have been cancelled from the Database
+- __PAUSED__: database entries linked to this submission have been paused by an OCDB administrator for further analysis, e. g. requests to the submitting person
-- __PROCESSED__: submission data are searchable in the Database by submission owner and admin users
+- __PROCESSED__: submission data are searchable in the Database via the search page by submission owner and admin users
-- __PUBLISHED__: submission data are searchable in the Database by anyone
+- __PUBLISHED__: submission data are searchable in the Database via the search page by anyone

 Whenever a submission is updated, its status in the submission page is set accordingly to _SUBMITTED_ or _VALIDATED_ again.
 On the other hand, files already published and searchable are not updated until the new/updated files are processed